 This case study is on a 1995 Chrysler Town and Country Minivan with a 3.8 liter.
-This van came into the shop with the complaint that it was misfiring, bucking, backfiring, and just plain ran terrible when driven.
-I drove the van and they were correct.
+This van came into the shop with the complaint that it was misfiring, bucking, backfiring, and just ran terrible when driven.
+I drove the van and the customer was correct.
 It was like the timing was off the way it was popping up thru the intake and misfiring.
 The van started and ran fine at idle and didn’t start running rough until you were over 2000 rpm.
 Maybe worn timing chain, plugged exhaust, fuel supply issue?
 I wasn’t sure so I continued with my diagnoses.
-My Snap-on Modis scanner reveled a coil driver code, so I went out and checked the coil driver circuit, plugs and wires, and coil itself.
+My Snap-on Modis scanner revealed a coil driver code, so I went out and checked the coil driver circuit, plugs and wires, and coil itself.
 Everything look good besides that I was losing spark intermittently from the coil pack above 2000 rpm.
 I than proceeded to check the cam and crank signals.

 The cam signal didn’t have a nice square wave (see images) so I started tracing that problem down.
 I thought that the cam sensor was failing causing the problem.
 With pure luck during my testing I happened to switch my test leads between the sensors and to my surprise the crank signal now had the glitch.
 The glitch was caused by my failing channel 2 in the scope module.
 Marc Hagel, my Snap-on dealer, was happy to take care of my problem by replacing the my Modis’ scope module.